Greg Ballard: Mayoralty

 Ballard was sworn into office on Tuesday, January 1, 2008, at the Indiana War Memorial, in downtown Indianapolis.
 Ballard chose this site saying that it honored the men and women of the armed services.
 Ballard said his first act as mayor would be to put the Indianapolis Metropolitan Police Department back under mayoral control, instead of its then-current control by Marion County Sheriff Frank J. Anderson.

-The Ballard administration took steps to sell the city's water and wastewater utilities to Citizens Energy Group and spend the $450 million the city received in return on street repair.

-Improvements included paving, resurfacing, new sidewalks, more greenways, and bridge repair.